phpMussel/phpMussel/_docs/readme.vi.md

 Chú thích: Sau khi bạn đã đăng nhập lần đầu tiên, để ngăn chặn truy cập trái phép vào các front-end, bạn phải ngay lập tức thay đổi tên người dùng và mật khẩu của bạn! Điều này là rất quan trọng, bởi vì nó có thể tải lên các mã PHP tùy ý để trang web của bạn thông qua các front-end.

+Ngoài ra, để bảo mật tối ưu, hãy bật "xác thực hai yếu tố" cho tất cả tài khoản front-end (hướng dẫn được cung cấp bên dưới).

 #### 4.2 LÀM THẾ NÀO ĐỂ SỬ DỤNG FRONT-END.

 Các hướng dẫn được cung cấp trên mỗi trang của front-end, để giải thích một cách chính xác để sử dụng nó và mục đích của nó.
 Nếu bạn cần giải thích thêm hay bất kỳ sự hỗ trợ đặc biệt, vui lòng liên hệ hỗ trợ.
 Cũng thế, có một số video trên YouTube có thể giúp bằng cách viện trợ trực quan.

+#### 4.3 2FA (XÁC THỰC HAI YẾU TỐ)

+It's possible to make the front-end more secure by enabling two-factor authentication ("2FA").
+When logging into a 2FA-enabled account, an email is sent to the email address associated with that account.
+This email contains a "2FA code", which the user must then enter, in addition to the username and password, in order to be able to log in using that account.
+This means that obtaining an account password would not be enough for any hacker or potential attacker to be able to log into that account, as they would also need to already have access to the email address associated with that account in order to be able to receive and utilise the 2FA code associated with the session, thus making the front-end more secure. @Translate@

+Firstly, to enable two-factor authentication, using the front-end updates page, install the PHPMailer component.
+CIDRAM utilises PHPMailer for sending emails.
+It should be noted that although CIDRAM, by itself, is compatible with PHP >= 5.4.0, PHPMailer requires PHP >= 5.5.0, therefore meaning that enabling two-factor authentication for the CIDRAM front-end won't be possible for PHP 5.4 users.

+After you've installed PHPMailer, you'll need to populate the configuration directives for PHPMailer via the CIDRAM configuration page or configuration file.
+More information about these configuration directives is included in the configuration section of this document.
+After you've populated the PHPMailer configuration directives, set `Enable2FA` to `true`.
+Two-factor authentication should now be enabled.

+Next, you'll need to associate an email address with an account, so that CIDRAM knows where to send 2FA codes when logging in with that account.
+To do this, use the email address as the username for the account (like `foo@bar.tld`), or include the email address as part of the username in the same way that you would when sending an email normally (like `Foo Bar <foo@bar.tld>`).

+Note: Protecting your vault against unauthorised access (e.g., by hardening your server's security and public access permissions), is particularly important here, due to that unauthorised access to your configuration file (which is stored in your vault), could risk exposing your outbound SMTP settings (including SMTP username and password).
+You should ensure that your vault is properly secured before enablng two-factor authentication.
+If you're unable to do this, then at least, you should create a new email account, dedicated for this purpose, as such to reduce the risks associated with exposed SMTP settings.

 ---